Nasugbu: Cultural and historical significance

 There are no historical documents recounting Nasugbu's foundation.
 The earliest written records of the place are of the founding by the Jesuits of the Parish of St. Francis Xavier in 1852.

 Nasugbu did not become an important commercial center due to the proximity of Balayan.

 The first historical account of this town relates to when a native tribesman, known only as Matienza, led his fellow Nasugbugueños, together with some natives from the nearby Lian, in revolt against a large land grant to the Roxases.
 This revolt failed.
 This happened in the latter part of the 19th century.

 Nasugbu was not as much irrigated as the fields of nearby towns, making it one of the towns that suffered much when the town of Lipa was besieged on June 18, 1896.
-Ten days later the effects for the people of Nasugbu were so dire that the Gobernadorcillo authorised taking 1000 pesos from the treasury of Lipa to provide a rice subsidy for the Nasugbugueños.
+Ten days later the effects for the people of Nasugbu were so dire that the Gobernadorcillo authorised taking 1,000 pesos from the treasury of Lipa to provide a rice subsidy for the Nasugbugueños.

 When the revolution officially started in Batangas in September 1896, an organised revolt also broke out in the town of Nasugbu, together with the towns of Balayan, Lian, Talisay, and Lemery seven weeks later.
 The Revolt of Nasugbu was led by Luciano San Miguel and was one of the largest revolts in the province.
 However, on December 12, 1896, San Miguel unknowingly led his men into a trap, and Nasugbu suffered the greatest number of casualties in the revolution.

-In September 1898, the town of Cauit (Cavite) declared independence from Spanish rule.
+In September 1898, the town of Cauit (Kawit) in Cavite declared independence from Spanish rule.
 This made the life of the Caviteños more tumultuous than before.
 Due to this, the people of the nearby town of Alfonso invaded the Roxas estate and started to harass the tenants there.
 Although the municipal officials of Nasugbu responded quickly and complained to their counterparts in Cavite, the citizens were already defying authority.

+On March 28, 1903, the adjacent municipality of Lian was merged with Nasugbu.
+It later separated from Nasugbu effective January 1, 1915 by virtue of Executive Order No. 127 signed by Governor-General Francis Burton Harrison four days prior, restoring its independent municipality status.

 During times of war, Batangas was administered by the Governor General and the right of habeas corpus was suspended, resulting in more casualties.